Cancellation of fall term national championships for the protection of Student-Athlete health and safety; Eligibility regulations refined

 The affected championships include the sports of women’s field hockey, men’s and women’s cross country running, men’s and women’s soccer, women’s rugby and football including the national semifinals (Mitchell and Uteck Bowls) and the Vanier Cup.
 The hosts of the cancelled fall 2020 national championships will have the opportunity to host in future years.

 Since March, U SPORTS has been working with the four university sport conferences (Atlantic University Sport, Réseau du sport étudiant du Québec, Ontario University Athletics and Canada West) in order to identify ways to deliver university sport to Canadians in the COVID-19 environment.
-As a result, AUS, OUA and Canada West made announcements today concerning modifications to their competition structures for the 2020 fall term, while the RSEQ continues to be in deliberations and will announce their plans in the near future.
+As a result, AUS, OUA, Canada West and RSEQ made announcements concerning modifications to their competition structures for the 2020 fall term.
 U SPORTS and the conferences continue work on a plan for the delivery of the 2021 winter season.
 An announcement about those plans is expected in the fall.

 As a national multisport organization that is based in an academic setting, U SPORTS made changes to exemptions and qualifications pertaining to athletic scholarships (officially known as Athletic Financial Awards, or AFAs) and eligibility.